About Internationalization and Localization

 Internationalization and Localization for OS X provides code samples that illustrate internationalization and localization techniques and APIs.

-Before you submit your localized app to the App Store or Mac App Store, add territories and localize your metadata using iTunes Connect:
+Before you submit your localized app to the App Store or Mac App Store, add territories and localize your metadata using App Store Connect: